-We’ve complied a list of 43 easy-to-do cleaning jobs for every room in the house.
+We've compiled a list of 43 easy-to-do jobs for every room in the house.
+Follow our suggestions, armed with the best cleaning products out there, to make your surfaces sparkle and your home shine.

 We'll start in the kitchen...